C4Q/AC3.2-MorningBreath/README.md

 #### Git, you git
-I think a few of us might’ve had our projects eaten by `git fetch`ing a little too soon, but I didn’t think it’d be so testy to work with.
-After being burnt by the umpteenth `merge conflict`s, I have a few pro-tips for the inexperienced user that no one should never, ever follow.
+I think a few of us might’ve had our projects eaten by `git fetch`'ing a little too soon, but I didn’t think it’d be so testy to work with.
+After being burnt by the umpteenth `merge conflict`'s, I have a few pro-tips for the inexperienced user that no one should never, ever follow.

 1. `git fetch` is an angry god.
 Do not forget to pray every time you push to your branch, lest the next fetch fail due to `header` errors or storyboard merge fails.

 2. It’s best to work on and add one file at a time to minimize overlap and thus merge failures.
-  * One can _reset_ accidental `git add .`s with `git reset`.
+  * One can _reset_ accidental `git add .`'s with `git reset`.
 Do it right or do it twice.

 3. `git fetch` doesn’t seem to delete your contributions during conflicts.
 Make sure you don’t accidentally delete the wrong code around `HEAD` errors.